ravisuhag/rockd/README.md

 * Compression : Imageoptim

 ##Scalabilty Note
-* Built with pure MVC from very start with love using AngularJS
+* Built with pure MVC from very start using AngularJS
 * Best open source mobile framework (Twitter Bootstrap) for Grid implementation
-* OOCSS - Objecte oriented CSS to improve scalabilty and Namespacing
+* OOCSS - Object oriented CSS approach for scalabilty and Namespacing
-* Bottom Up Ajax- With th help of Angular complete application is ready to inject any language or library to get it up and running
+* Bottom Up Ajax- With the help of AngularJS complete application is ready to inject any language or library to get it up and running

 ##Running Project